Ardonian/BOCBlog/exampleSite/content/blog/remote-template-injection.md

 Injecting malicious macros into Microsoft Word documents is by no means a new and novel attack vector.
 It's been used to death, literally.
 Microsoft will disable all macros by default **in?**

 A red team specialist (or malicious actor) will write and inject some malicious VBA code in the macro section of an office document that will execute using **AUTO_OPEN** when the document is loaded.
-The document itself usually contains some content that is related to the attack scenario.
+The document itself usually contains some content that is related to the attack or phishing scenario.
 For example, sending a resume to a human resources department.
 The majority of good AV and EDR solutions will detect this attack today and block execution of the macro payload.

+Now, imagine having a document that doesn't include malicious code.
+A completely safe, friendly, innocent and benign .docx file.
+Except, that the document contains a link to a malicious remote template document that will load once the document is opened.
+This attack vector is known as remote template injection.
+Malicious code is stored remotely and and loaded as a remote template, without even touching the disk.

+##### Attack Demonstration

+This demonstration is for educational purposes only.

 ##### Link